DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 Explanation:

-- access(all): This access modifier allows anyone to read the variables.
+- `access(all)`: This access modifier allows anyone to read the variables.
-- resource: This keyword signifies the creation of a resource, in this case, Country.
+- `resource`: This keyword signifies the creation of a resource, in this case, Country.
-- init: This function initializes the resource, setting its initial state.
-Here, it takes parameters
+- `init`: This function initializes the resource, setting its initial state.
+Here, it takes parameters.

-### Put It to the Test
+### Put it to the Test

 1. Open Flow [Playground](https://play.flow.com/)
 2. Create a resource named `KnightNFT`.
-Inside, create two public variable of name `id` and `xp` of type unsigned integer inside resource and initialise their value in the init function with value Zero.
+Inside, create two public variables named `id` and `xp` of type unsigned integer inside the resource and initialize their value in the init function with the value zero.